-Year 2 Curriculum Newsletter- Autumn Term (1st Half).
+Year 2 Curriculum Newsletter- Summer Term 2018 (1st Half).

-- To rehearse sentences before when writing.
+- To rehearse sentences before writing.

-- To begin to use joined handwriting.
+- To use joined handwriting.

 Shape, Space and Measures

 Children are expected to read on a daily basis and it is essential that parents write a comment.
 Thank you for your support – it is always much appreciated.